Program Benefits

 Employer Partnership Opportunities

-To address the skilled trades shortage in Canada, Durham College (DC) has launched three Pre-Apprenticeship programs for aspiring workers looking to advance in or enter the skilled trades.
+To address the skilled trades shortage in Canada, Durham College (DC) has launched two Pre-Apprenticeship programs for aspiring workers looking to advance in or enter the skilled trades.
 With funding from the Ministry of Labour, Immigration, Training and Skills Development, these programs are specially designed to help employment-seekers gain the materials and skills they need to enter the trades.

-DC is looking for field placement partners to help our Welding pre-apprentices acquire the invaluable hands-on learning needed to launch their careers.
+DC is looking for work placement partners to help our Welding and Plumbing pre-apprentices acquire the invaluable hands-on learning needed to launch their careers.
 Pre-apprentices require 240-480 placement hours over an 8-12-week period to complete the program.
-To help offset the cost to you, as the placement partner, subsidies are available through Durham College.

 To help offset the cost to you, as the placement partner, wage subsidies are available through the Pre-Apprenticeship Program.
 Not only do these paid placements help prepare students for their profession, but they are also an opportunity for the partner to meet, train and consider potential future employees.
+Our Pre-Apprentices are a dedicated group of individuals who are driven and committed to succeeding in their future careers.

 • Working at Heights